KieMerr17/workout-log/README.md

 This is a command-line version of a workout log and workout generator.

-The aim is to build a place for a user to store weight logs to use when working out and be able to generate a workout for the user depending on how long the have available.
-Workouts are random each time dependant on time.
+The aim is to build a place for a user to store weight logs to use when working out and be able to generate a workout for the user depending on how long they have available.
+Workouts are random each time and vary in length depending on time.

 ## Table of Contents
   - [Project Goals](#project-goals)